bondeje/peggy/README.md

 Summary: [pcre2](https://www.pcre.org/) but possibly no other 3rd party libraries (mostly on Linux).
 GNU make (to use provided Makefiles).
 Some limitations on the regex style but with workarounds.
 Left recursion not (yet) supported.

 <details> <summary>Environmental Dependency Details</summary>
 On OSes with GNU standard implementations, there are no 3rd party library dependencies.
 For other OSes, pcre2 provides a regex backend.
-It is slightly slower than the GNU regex, but still works.
+It is sometimes slower, sometimes faster than GNU regex but works.
 To be able to use <b>peggy</b> cross-platform, your grammar should try to define terminals using the considerable cross-over between POSIX Extended regex and Perl regex.
 I have found that I only really need to avoid POSIX character classes and write them out explicitly in ASCII.
 Many cases where either POSIX or Perl regex expressions cannot be expressed in the other, the PEG grammar file has a way around it by composing multiple regex into a single rule.

 There are no facilities or testing yet for inputs beyond 8-bit character encodings.
 The regex and input strings must be composed of `char` characters.
 To parse anything beyond that, the regex characters must still be expressed in this type.